preciofishbone/OmniaFx/docs/tutorials/first-extension/create-omnia-block/README.md

     //Register the settings component
     this.settingsService.suggestKeyRenderer(this.settingsKey, "hello-omnia-fx-setting-component");

-    //Subscribe to the settings data changed event to be able to re-render the with the latest settings this.subscriptionHandler.add(
+    //Subscribe to the settings data changed event to be able to re-render with the latest settings this.subscriptionHandler.add(
         this.settingsService.onKeyValueUpdated(this.settingsKey)
             .subscribe((blockData) => {